-The following Live Webinars have been scheduled for the near future.
-Simply click on the enroll button for the specific webinar to pre-register.
+The following live webinars have been scheduled for the near future.
+Simply click on the sign up button to register.

 Subscribe to stay informed about new webinars.